 - Are committed to equality of opportunity, treatment and behaviour

-- Have equal access to employment, promotion, and development
+- Have equal access to employment, promotion and development

 - Have equal access to services

-- Have their needs considered as we develop services
+- Have their needs considered as we develop services.

-- Equality and Human Rights will be fully considered within our Governance structures
+- Fully considered within our governance structures

 - Part of the personal development of all staff.